hacefresko/Bagley/README.md

 *   Discoverer: Search for subdomains with [subfinder](https://github.com/projectdiscovery/subfinder) and fuzzes subdomains and content inside the scope with [gobuster](https://github.com/OJ/gobuster).
 Sends discovered elements to the crawler.

-*   Injector: Tests SQLi with [sqlmap](https://github.com/sqlmapproject/sqlmap) and XSS with [DalFox](https://github.com/hahwul/dalfox) on both GET and POST parameters.
+*   Injector: Tests SQLi with [sqlmap](https://github.com/sqlmapproject/sqlmap), XSS with [DalFox](https://github.com/hahwul/dalfox) and CRLFi with [CRLFuzz](https://github.com/dwisiswant0/crlfuzz) on both GET and POST parameters.

 *   Searcher: Gets the technologies used by the application with [wappalyzer](https://github.com/AliasIO/wappalyzer)